Be safe, be seen

 Hunters should be aware that wearing blaze orange is a legal requirement during some hunting seasons.

-- All hunters during shotgun deer season and deer hunters during the primitive firearms season must wear at least 500 square inches of blaze orange material on their check, back, and head.
+- All hunters during shotgun deer season and deer hunters during the primitive firearms season must wear at least 500 square inches of blaze orange material on their chest, back, and head.
 (Exception: coastal waterfowl hunters in a blind or boat.)

 - All hunters on Wildlife Management Areas during the pheasant or quail season on WMAs where pheasant or quail are stocked must wear a blaze orange cap or hat.
 (Exception: waterfowl hunters in a blind or boat, and raccoon and opossum hunters at night.)